MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 > Node.js:  Unfortunately Supertest isn't the answer.
 It doesn't [respect process.env.http_proxy](https://github.com/visionmedia/supertest/issues/214).
 I re-wrote the kitten tests using a patched version of 'Hippie', which uses the newest 'request', which uses process.env.http_proxy.
 > If this seems like alot of work and caveats, it is.
 It would be better to record these requests on the server instead of through a proxy.

-Great, now we're recorded or written a pile of HTTP requests in our JMeter test.
-JMeter lets us replay those requests rapidly by creating 'threads' (aka users/agents).
+Great, now we've recorded or written a pile of HTTP requests in our JMeter test.
+JMeter lets us replay those requests rapidly by creating "threads" (aka users/agents).
 These threads run simultaneously, and can loop over the requests.

 JMeter was designed as it's own E2E testing tool, so can do assertions and other complexities.
 Need cookies?
-'Right-click -> Add -> Config Element'
+"Right-click -> Add -> Config Element"

 ### Localhost JMeter Endurance Test

   - Open `endurance.jmx` to see our endurance test plan.
-    - 'User Defined Variables' sets server, port, 100 threads, and 100 loops.
+    - "User Defined Variables" sets server, port, 100 threads, and 100 loops.
     - Requests have randomized id's to expose the leaks.
     - All requests should respond 200.
   - Click the green triangle to run the tests.